 To understand why, we need to talk more about bunions, talk more about orthotics, and explore some situations in which the two might make a good pairing.

 In spite of the common misconception that they are caused by high-heeled shoes, bunions are actually the result of abnormal gait patterns and/or inherited foot structures.
 Issues like these can lead to instability in the joint where the big toe connects to the foot – the metatarsophalangeal (MTP) joint.

 Joint instability allows the big toe to start drifting inward and angling toward the other toes.
 As this happens, it forces the near end of the toe bone, and the MTP joint, to press out.
 This forms the recognizable bump associated with the condition.

 As the heel strikes the ground when walking, the joints of the foot unlock and absorb impact.
-Referred to as pronation, the arch collapses causing the feet to flatten.
+Referred to as pronation, the arch collapses and causes the feet to flatten.
 This flattening causes excessive tension of the tendon in the upper mid-foot that enables the big toe to bend upward.
-The tendon contracts which then forces the big toe to be pulled laterally toward the second toe.
+The tendon contracts, which then forces the big toe to be pulled laterally toward the second toe.

-- Early drifting of the big toe towards your smaller toes
+- Early drifting of the big toe toward your smaller toes

 - Bump on the base joint of the big toe